Understanding

 • Drowsiness

-• Using benzodiazepines with other drugs or alcohol to achieve the desired effect
+• Taking benzodiazepines with other drugs or alcohol to get the desired effect

-If you have a higher risk of addiction and tolerance to this drug, your risk of overdose increases whether accidentally or intentionally.
-The symptoms of an overdose include:
+If you are already addicted/tolerant to this drug, you are at higher risk of overdose whether accidental or intentional.
+The symptoms of overdose include:

 • Loss of coordination